Imd11/china-stock-analyzer/README.md

 ## Configuration ⚙️

 The application uses the Tu-zi API for GPT-5-thinking-all model access.
-API keys are configured in the proxy server files.

-**Important**: Never commit API keys to version control.
-Use environment variables for production.
+Two integration modes are supported:
+- Secure proxy/server (recommended): Frontend calls `/api/chat` (Vercel) or local proxy; API key lives in env vars.
+- Direct client call (not recommended): Enable `USE_DIRECT_API` in `script-thinking.js` or `script-stream.js` and set `DIRECT_API_KEY`.
+This exposes the key to all users and may incur abuse and cost.
+CORS must be allowed by the API provider.
+The code will auto-fallback to `/api/chat` if direct call fails.

 ## Features in Detail 🔍